 The overall turnout for the first phase of local body elections which concluded peacefully on Monday was 56.7 percent.
 However, the voting percentage was abysmally low in the Kashmir Valley with 8.3 per cent of the vote, whereas around 65 per cent of the electorate voted in the Jammu and Ladakh divisions of the state.

-These elections were announced last month, but two major political parties which had dominated the region– The National Conference and the Peoples Democratic Party (PDP) boycotted the polls accusing Prime Minister Narendra Modi-led government of taking a firm stand on the protection of Article 35(A) of the Constitution which has been challenged in the Supreme Court.
+These elections were announced last month, but two major political parties which had dominated the region– The National Conference and the Peoples Democratic Party (PDP) boycotted the polls accusing Prime Minister Narendra Modi-led government for not taking a firm stand on the protection of Article 35(A) of the Constitution which has been challenged in the Supreme Court.

 The third phase covering 207 Wards is scheduled to take place on October 13, and the fourth phase covering 132 Wards on October 16.
 The counting of votes will take place on October 20.